 Notes

-*I recommend Japanese sweet potatoes, but any variety will work.
-For the mashed sweet potato: first wash and chop sweet potato.
-Then steam in a steamer pot until tender.
-Let the potato cool to room temperature, then make the batter.
+*I recommend Japanese sweet potatoes.Β They tend to be slightly drier and sweeter than other varieties, but any feel free to swap with any other type of sweet potato.Β For the mashed sweet potato: first wash and chop sweet potato.Β Then steam in a steamer pot until tender.Β Let the potato cool to room temperature, then make the batter.

 These look amazing...but have you ever tried the recipe egg free??